dandaka/wa-tour-butler/README.md

 - Source code is in the `src` directory
 - Compiled code will be in the `dist` directory

-## Scripts

-- `pnpm run dev` - Start the application in development mode
-- `pnpm run build` - Build the project
-- `pnpm run start` - Start the built application
-- `pnpm run watch` - Build and watch for changes
-- `pnpm run whatsapp-login` - Connect to WhatsApp Web and create session files
-- `pnpm run fetch-history` - Send a request to WhatsApp to sync message history for the past day
-- `pnpm run parse-all` - Process signup messages from all configured groups (defined in groups.csv)
-- `pnpm run view-messages` - Display messages from the target group in chronological order
-  - Optional parameters: `--newest-first`, `--limit=10`
-- `pnpm run fetch-groups` - List all available WhatsApp groups
-- `pnpm run fetch-group-ids` - Output all WhatsApp groups in CSV format (ID,Name) for easy update of groups.csv

 ## Planned Features